-In this festival people construct a wodden ceremonial pole (linga) made of Pine wood in front of the Hanuman Dhoka, Darbar Square- at Basantapur.
-This wooden pole(linga) is 36 ft long and is choosen and brought specially from the Nala forest of Kabhre district all the way to Kathmandu with all the care.
-Many people gather to watch this long pole(linga)-raising ceremony or opening of the Indrajatra festival.
-Many local people wearing mask and sharing nepali local liquors perform different types of dances representing of gods and goddesses and demons.
-People display images and sculptures of Indra, Bhairab and other deities.
+In this festival, people construct a wooden ceremonial pole (Linga) made of Pinewood in front of the Hanuman Dhoka, Darbar Square- at Basantapur.
+This wooden pole(linga) is 36 ft long and is chosen and brought specially from the Nala forest of Kabhre district all the way to Kathmandu with all the care.
+Many people gather to watch this long pole(linga)-raising ceremony or opening of the Indra Jatra festival.
+Many local people wearing masks and sharing Nepali local liquors perform different types of dances representing gods and goddesses and demons.
+People display images and sculptures of Indra, Bhairab, and other deities.

-The chariot of Living Goddess- Kumari is also taken out in this procession at the same time in the main street of Kathmandu to thank to Indra the god of rain.
+The chariot of Living Goddess Kumari is also taken out in this procession at the same time in the main street of Kathmandu to thank Indra the god of rain.
 Every evening dancers go to the streets and perform their dances with the music of drum and flute.
-Specially, at Maru tole in Kathmandu local people make a wooden stage and displace a statue of Indra with stretched out arms cover by fiber thread for a public show.
-This tradition is continued since Licchavi Dynasty.
+Especially, at Maru tole in Kathmandu, local people make a wooden stage and displace a statue of Indra with stretched out arms cover by fiber thread for a public show.
+This tradition is continued since the Licchavi Dynasty.

-There is a legend that the people believe-Indra came to earth in search of an unique holy flower called Parijat not available in heaven but it was essential for his mother to make gifts to Lord Shiva (Avaloketeswor for Buddhists).
+There is a legend that the people believe-Indra came to earth in search of a unique holy flower called Parijat not available in heaven but it was essential for his mother to make gifts to Lord Shiva (Avaloketeswor for Buddhists).
 Lord Krishna had brought this holy plant “Parijat” down to earth from heaven, that is why the flower was not accessible in heaven.
-When Indra came to Earth and searched parijat everywhere in the Earth and finally managed to find into a garden, then he try to steal this plant but the owner of the garden was a great Tantric of that time, he recognized him with his divine power then he straight away multiplies his divine rope called Taraan, and capture and keep Indra within his Taraan and Indra could not escaped.
+When Indra came to Earth and searched parijat everywhere in the Earth and finally managed to find into a garden, then he tries to steal this plant but the owner of the garden was a great Tantric of that time, he recognized him with his divine power then he straight away multiplies his divine rope called Taraan, and capture and keep Indra within his Taraan and Indra could not escape.
 When Indra's mother(Dakine Devi) realized that her son did not arrive with the holy flower-Parijat.
 She came down to earth to find her son Indra.
-After hard searching she managed to find her son Indra in a Tantric web.
-She talked and negotiated with the Tantrik and finally managed to free her son from the Tantrik’ control.
-When people realize that he was Indra God of Heaven and rain then regreat and celebrate this festival to make Indra happy and calm.
+After hard searching, she managed to find her son Indra in a Tantric web.
+She talked and negotiated with the Tantrik and finally managed to free her son from the Tantrik’s control.
+When people realize that he was Indra God of Heaven and rain they regret and celebrate this festival to make Indra happy and calm.

-So every night of this festival there will be Living Goddess (Kumari)’ chariot procession followed by two other chariots carrying a representative of Ganesh and Bhairav are taken to different parts of the old Kathmandu and local people perform various masked dances like majipa Lakhey, Pulukishi (elephant dance), Mahankali and Sawa Bhaku representing various deities of the city.
-At the end of this festival on eight days people lower the pole with the flag of Indra.
-It is believed that this flag of Indra was given by Lord Bishnu for the Protection.
+So every night of this festival there will be a Living Goddess (Kumari)’ chariot procession followed by two other chariots carrying a representative of Ganesh and Bhairav are taken to different parts of the old Kathmandu.
+Local people perform various masked dances like Majipa Lakhey, Pulukishi (elephant dance), Mahankali, and Sawa Bhaku representing various deities of the city.
+At the end of this festival for eight days people lower the pole with the flag of Indra.
+It is believed that this flag of Indra was given by Lord Bishnu for Protection.